Law of the Barbary Coast

 Law of the Barbary Coast is a 1949 American historical crime western film directed by Lew Landers and starring Gloria Henry, Stephen Dunne and Adele Jergens.

 The film's sets were designed by the art director Harold H. MacArthur.

-Synopsis
+Plot

 After her brother is murdered in a saloon on the Barbary Coast in San Francisco, a woman goes undercover as a dance hall girl in order to gather evidence on the crime.